Jonathan's research

 More generally, meshes are used for hundreds of applications of multivariate interpolation.
 For example, if a cartographer knows the altitudes of the ground at a finite number of locations, she can generate a mesh of triangles whose corners lie at those locations, estimate the altitude at any other point (where an altitude measurement was not taken) by interpolation, and generate a contour map of the terrain.
 Meshes are used heavily in geographic information systems (GIS), image processing, radio propagation analysis, and countless other applications.

-Triangle is downloaded from the Netlib repository of mathematical software an average of 31 times a day, and has been downloaded over 75,000 times since it was first placed on Netlib in 1995.
-The software has thousands of users (including many hundreds I have heard from personally), and has been licensed for inclusion in thirteen commercial software products.
+Triangle is downloaded from the Netlib repository of mathematical software an average of 31 times a day, and was downloaded over 75,000 times between 1995 and 2004.
+(More recent figures are not available.)
+The software has thousands of users (including many hundreds I have heard from personally), and has been licensed for inclusion in eighteen commercial software products.
 Commercial licensees use Triangle for tasks like digital ink and paint and compositing for cartoon animation, cloth animation (in Alias|Wavefront's well-known Maya computer animation package), surveying and geographical data processing, visualizing three-dimensional ocean floor models, mapping and contouring of subsurface geology and geophysics, and finite element simulation of groundwater flow, contamination transport, and thermal modeling.
-Non-commercial users use Triangle (free of charge) for discontinuity meshing for global illumination; terrain databases for real-time simulations; stereographic vision; interpolation of speech signals; and finite element methods for electromagnetic modeling, integrated circuit design, propagation of electric currents through myocardial tissue, transport processes in estuaries and aquifers, and earthquake rupture dynamics; plus hundreds of other applications.
+Non-commercial users use Triangle (free of charge) for terrain databases for real-time simulations; discontinuity meshing for global illumination; stereographic vision; interpolation of speech signals; and finite element methods for electromagnetic modeling, integrated circuit design, propagation of electric currents through myocardial tissue, transport processes in estuaries and aquifers, and earthquake rupture dynamics; plus hundreds of other applications.
 In 2003, Triangle received the James Hardy Wilkinson Prize in Numerical Software.

-Anisotropic mesh generation.
+Guranteed-quality anisotropic mesh generation.
 This work combines a formerly unsolved problem of real importance to mesh generation; a novel theoretical approach; and an algorithm that is practical and the first to be provably good.

 Delaunay triangulations have mathematical properties that make them excellent for mesh generation, especially provably good mesh generation.
 However, it appears to be difficult or impossible to adapt Delaunay triangulations to anisotropic metric spaces without losing some of the properties necessary to create an algorithm that is both practical and provably good.
 Hence, François Labelle and I have developed a novel approach: we eschew the usual idea of constructing and improving a triangulation incrementally.
 Instead, we have invented a geometric construction that we call an anisotropic Voronoi diagram (a generalization of the well-known multiplicatively weighted Voronoi diagram).
 See above for an example.
 Whereas the geometric dual of an ordinary Voronoi diagram is a Delaunay triangulation, the geometric dual of an anisotropic Voronoi diagram is not always a triangulation at all; anisotropic Voronoi diagrams can be quite badly behaved.
 We can tame an anisotropic Voronoi diagram by inserting new sites at carefully chosen positions, until the geometric dual of the diagram is a guaranteed-quality anisotropic mesh, as illustrated above.